yadav8/Projects/README.md

 # Sort Visualizer

-This project was created by Sumit Yadav using ReactJS in an effort to gain experience in developing a React App, while solidifying the concepts underlying some popular sorting algorithms.
+This project was created by Sumit Yadav using `ReactJS` in an effort to gain experience in developing a React App, while solidifying the concepts underlying some popular sorting algorithms.

+This app is deployed on [sorter.sumitpyadav.com](https://sorter.sumitpyadav.com) using AWS Amplify.

 ## Sorting algorithms